 Fish can always be found around shipwrecks, and many shoals of pouting can be found swimming around.

-Cuttlefish can also be seen catching small fish and crabs which they catch using their long tentacles.
+Cuttlefish can also be seen catching small fish and crabs, which they catch using their long tentacles.
 Lobsters can also be found around shipwrecks, while the sponges and hydroids provide food for sea slugs.

-Lifespan of a Wreck
+The lifespan of a Wreck

 Artificial reefs are built intentionally to attract marine animals and plants to areas.